joris1724/vzome-sharing/_posts/2025-04-05-Space-Filling-by-Truncated-Rhombicuboctahedra-16-08-39.md

 {% endcomment %}

 A rhombicuboctahedron is a rectified rhombic dodecahedron.
-In his book <i>Structure in Nature is a Stategy for Design</i> Peter Pearce showed that this uniform polyhedron can be truncated to two types of pentacontahedra.
+In his book <i>Structure in Nature is a Strategy for Design</i> Peter Pearce showed that this uniform polyhedron can be truncated to two types of pentacontahedra.
 Each type can be used as part of a space filling system.
 The space filling system based on the first type of a truncated rhombicuboctahedron can be build with Zometool, using yellow and half-green struts.

 <figure style="width: 87%; margin: 5%">
   <div style='display:flex;'><div style='margin: auto;'><vzome-viewer-start label='first step' viewer='sA'></vzome-viewer-start><vzome-viewer-previous label='prev step' viewer='sA'></vzome-viewer-previous><vzome-viewer-next label='next step' viewer='sA'></vzome-viewer-next><vzome-viewer-end label='final step' viewer='sA'></vzome-viewer-end></div></div>